The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 - Weapons, as “weapons” defined in section 2 of the Criminal Code (Canada) are prohibited.

-— Possession and/or use of alcohol, controlled substances, mood altering substances, or misuse of prescription drugs will result in the following consequences:
+- Use, possession, sale or attempted sale of alcohol, controlled substances, mood altering substances or misuse of prescription drugs is prohibited.

 Every person has the right to an education in a safe, accepting environment.
 Learning can only happen when we feel safe.
 The following will not be tolerated: